 Demand side response can be used to shift the timing of electric demand from hours of peak demand to times of surplus supply.
 DSR requires a bi-directional energy grid to signal when prices are low to trigger additional use (and to signal when prices are high to inhibit use).

 Vehicles can be free from emitting CO2 and NO2 if propulsion is based on an electic drive train.
 Battery electric vehicles need time to charge and electric charge points which will be installed in Shoreham.
 Fuel cell electric vehicles can be charged quickly at hydrogen charging points, which will also be installed at Shoreham.

 - ICAX which has developed Interseasonal Heat Transfer to enable buildings to be heated in winter with solar energy captured in the previous summer.
-ICAX will provide the marine source heat pumps at the heart of the heat network and design the abstraction and rejection systems for heat exchange with the Adur River in the tidal estuary.
+ICAX is providing the marine source heat pumps at the heart of the heat network and designing the abstraction and rejection systems for heat exchange with the sea.

-- PassivSystems which will be installing 250 air source heat pumps in existing housing association properties linked in to the existing gas replacement cycle to establish a significant electrical load that can be used to balance the local grid capacity.
+- PassivSystems is installing 250 air source heat pumps in existing housing association properties linked in to the existing gas replacement cycle to establish a significant electrical load that can be used to balance the local grid capacity.

-- Mesh networks grid reinforcement will be installed to boost the local electrical infrastructure and increase its resilience by balancing supply and demand at the local substation level at the grid edge.
+- Mesh networks grid reinforcement is being installed to boost the local electrical infrastructure and increase its resilience by balancing supply and demand at the local substation level at the grid edge.
 This is designed to help move from the current pattern of radial network balancing toward a mesh balancing system which also allows balancing at the local level as well.